ziadaboalkamar/5playTheme/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.17: June 29, 2023 =
+- Updated: Removed dual tracking panel and limit reporting to GA4 only properties.
+- Fixed: We fixed a bug in the WPForms integration.
+- Fixed: We fixed a bug in the AffiliateWP integration.

 = 8.16: June 19, 2023 =
 - New: User Journey report now available!
 See all of your website's purchases in one screen.
 - Update: We updated the Popular Posts to support themes that allow widgets.